pola-rs/r-polars/README.md

 ### Misc

-If experiencing unexpected sluggish performance, when using polars in a given IDE, we like to here about it.
+If you experience unexpected sluggish performance, when using polars in a given IDE, we’d like to hear about it.
 You can try to activate `pl$set_polars_options(debug_polars = TRUE)` to profile what methods are being touched (not necessarily run) and how fast.
-Below is printed an example of good behavior.
+Below is an example of good behavior.

 ``` r
 #run e.g. an eager query after setting debug_polars = TRUE